Azure/apim-lab/apim-lab/7-security/security-7-2-3-oauth2-authorization-grant-flow.md

 ![Authorization Code Flow](../../assets/images/convergence-scenarios-native.svg)

-### Register an application (backend-app) in Azure AD to represent the Basic Calculator API​
+### Register an application (backend-app) in Azure AD to represent the Swagger Petstore API​

 To protect an API with Azure AD, first register an application in Azure AD that represents the API.
 The following steps use the Azure portal to register the application.